MIKE BEGG

 ← All Writing

-We manage PPC for 52 active Amazon brands right now.
-Across that portfolio, we see every kind of account — $30K/month brands with clean structure, $500K/month brands running one auto campaign and wondering why their ACoS is 45%.
+We manage Amazon PPC for 85+ active brands right now.
+Across that portfolio, we see every kind of account. $30K/month brands with clean structure, $500K/month brands running one auto campaign and wondering why their ACoS is 45%.
+I'm Mike Begg, an e-commerce operator and Amazon Ads Advanced Partner, and the structure above is what we've refined across 500+ brands.

-Most Amazon PPC problems are not bidding problems.
+Most Amazon PPC problems in 2026 are not bidding problems.
 They are architecture problems.
 Bad architecture means bad data, wasted spend, and a ceiling on how far you can scale.
+The right Amazon PPC campaign structure starts with how campaigns are organized, not what bids they run.

 Here is how we build accounts that work.